Open-STEM/IntroToRoboticsV2/course/course_info/index.rst

 expect it to, feel free to contact us.

 For questions and technical support for the XRP, see our Discourse server.
-There are instructions on how to sign up in the :ref: `Joining Platforms` section of this course.
+There are instructions on how to sign up in the `Joining Platforms` section of this course.